lydialy8/SyntheticImageDetection/README.md

 # Image Classification Score Prediction

 This project contains a Python script that predicts the scores for all images in a specified folder.
 The script fuses probabilities from a efficientNet based model and another based on pretrained clip Image Encoder to generate predictions and outputs the classification scores.
+The generators that can be detected are StyleGAN1, StyleGAN2, StyleGAN3, Latent Diffusion, Stable Diffusion 1.5, Stable Diffusion 2.1, Stable Diffusion XL, MidJourney, Adobe FireFly (Online), Dall-e 3 (Bing Image Creator), Imagine – Meta AI, Adobe Photoshop Firefly (Gen Fill), Stable Diffusion XL Turbo or a natural image

 ## Requirements